robotics-upo/hunav_sim/hunav_evaluator/README.md

 * Program a visual interface (probably a RViz panel) to configure the evaluation and the metrics to be computed.
 * Program a set of ROS2 services to start/stop the data recording.
+* Complete the set of metrics including some related to the forces of the SFM.

 ## References: